 Despite a ban on public meetings, a mass demonstration was called by Mahatma Gandhi for April 13, the Sikh holiday of Baisakhi.
 The venue was a stretch of waste ground in the heart of the city, hemmed in by high brick walls and with only a couple of alleys for access.
 An estimated twenty thousand people gathered in Jallianwalla Bagh for the meeting.
 However, before any speakers could address the crowd, Dyer and his 150 troops, stationed on a patch of high ground in front of the main exit, opened fire without warning.
 By the time they had finished firing, ten to fifteen minutes later, hundreds of unarmed demonstrators lay dead and dying, many of them shot in the back while clambering over the walls.
 Others perished after diving for cover into the well that still stands in the middle of the bagh.

 No one knows exactly how many people were killed.
 Official estimates put the death toll at 379, with 1200 injured, although the final figure may well have been several times higher; Indian sources quote a figure of two thousand dead.
-Hushed up for over six months in Britain, the Jallianwalla Bagh massacre caused an international outcry when the story finally broke.
+Hushed up for more than six months in Britain, the Jallianwalla Bagh massacre caused an international outcry when the story finally broke.
 It also proved seminal in the Independence struggle, prompting Gandhi to initiate the widespread civil disobedience campaign that played such a significant part in ridding India of its colonial overlords.

-Moving first-hand accounts of the horrific events of April 13, 1919, and contemporary pictures and newspaper reports are displayed in Jallianwalla Bagh’s small martyrs gallery.
+Moving first-hand accounts of the horrific events of April 13, 1919, and contemporary pictures and newspaper reports, are displayed in Jallianwalla Bagh’s small martyrs gallery.
 The well, complete with chilling bullet holes, has been turned into a memorial to the victims.

 There’s a multilingual sound-and-light show every evening, but it isn’t really worth staying for.